Policy Information

 General

-1. A clear and thorough documented University business purpose is required for all segments of the trip to describe how the University benefited from expenses incurred.
+- A clear and thoroughly documented University business purpose is required for all segments of the trip to describe how the University benefited from expenses incurred.

-4. Transportation expenses to and from an employee's residence and their duty post are considered a personal commuting expense and are unallowable with University funds.
+- Transportation expenses to and from an employee's residence and their Duty Post are considered a personal commuting expense and are unallowable with University funds.

-5. Travelers including personal time with University business travel must report such personal travel time as vacation time.
+- Travelers who include personal time with University business travel must report the personal time on their approved Travel Request.

 Parking and Ground Transportation

-1. Reimbursement for mileage is computed at 65.5 cents per mile based on the State of Arizona Accounting Manual at the most direct route between two points supported by official highway maps or odometer readings.
+- Mileage reimbursement is calculated at 67 cents per mile, consistent with the State of Arizona Accounting Manual, based on the most direct route between two points as supported by official highway maps or odometer readings.

-2. A traveler driving a privately-owned vehicle on University business must register with Risk Management, complete Defensive Driving Training, and meet University driver qualifications and licensure requirements.
+- A Traveler driving a privately-owned vehicle on University business must register with Risk Management, complete the Driver Certification training, and meet University driver qualifications and licensure requirements.
 Refer to Fleet Safety Policy for details.

 Rental Vehicles

-1. University-owned departmental and Motor Pool vehicles traveling in Mexico are covered by Mexican Auto Insurance.
-Documentation of Mexican insurance must be obtained from the Motor Pool in advance of the trip to facilitate border crossings.
+- Mexican Auto Insurance covers University-owned departmental and Rental Fleet vehicles traveling in Mexico.
+Documentation of Mexican insurance must be obtained from the Rental Fleet before the trip to facilitate border crossings.
 Personal vehicles traveling to Mexico are not insured by the University and are the full responsibility of the vehicle owner.
-Mexican insurance for commercial rental vehicles driven into Mexico must be arranged in advance with the vehicle rental agency.
+Mexican insurance for commercial rental vehicles driven into Mexico must be arranged in advance with the rental agency.

-2. Rental vehicles up to an intermediate size are allowable when it is advantageous to the University and not for the traveler's convenience or benefit.
+- Rental vehicles up to an intermediate size are allowable when it is advantageous to the University and not for the Traveler's convenience or benefit.
 If a larger vehicle is required, a business justification must be documented.

-3. Rental vehicle collision damage waiver (CDW) and excess liability insurance must be declined unless the traveler is on foreign travel status.
+- Rental vehicle collision damage waiver (CDW) and excess liability insurance must be declined unless the Traveler is on foreign travel status.
 Travelers must utilize the existing University rental company contracts, which include full insurance.
 Property damage to rental vehicles and liability for bodily injury or other property damage are covered by State of Arizona self-insurance.
-In the event of an accident follow Risk Management policies and procedures.
-Do not accept responsibility or pay for damages.
-Refer the rental agency or other injured parties to Risk Management.
-Accident claims for rental vehicle damage when a state rental contract is not utilized may be subject to a deductible, charged to the traveler's department.
+In the event of an accident, follow Risk Management policies and procedures.
+Do not accept responsibility or make payments for damages.
+Refer the rental agency or any injured parties to Risk Management.
+Accident claims involving rental vehicle damage, when a state rental contract is not used, may result in a deductible charge to the Traveler's department.

 Commercial Airlines

-5. Reimbursement for airline flights is limited to costs associated with the most direct and economical route at a minimum expense to the University.
+- Airline travel is limited to the cost of the most direct and economical route, ensuring minimal expense to the University.

-6. When federally sponsored funds will be utilized for travel, refer to the Research Gateway for consideration of the "Fly America Act," which requires travelers to use U.S. flag carriers regardless of costs or convenience.
+- When federally sponsored funds will be utilized for travel, refer to the Research & Partnerships for consideration of the "Fly America Act," which requires Travelers to use U.S. flag air carriers regardless of costs or convenience.

 Chartered or Private Airplanes

-4. Chartered aircraft travel is allowed providing common carrier is not the most economical, it meets the business need, or it is in the best interest of the University.
-The Department senior leadership determines if such travel is justified and in the best interest of the University.
+- Chartered aircraft travel is allowed when commercial air service is not the most economical, does not meet the business need, or when chartered travel is otherwise determined to be in the best interest of the University.
+The Department Senior Leadership determines if such travel is justified and in the best interest of the University.
 Chartered air service may be obtained only by completing a Requisition, and only from a FAA licensed commercial flight operator.
 Refer to Purchasing Policy 6.7 Travel and Charter Service for further details.

 Reporting Accidents

-1. Risk Management has established online systems for reporting of all claims for property damage, public liability and workers' compensation involving the University, its property, and employees.
-Accidents and injuries occurring while on University business must be reported to Risk Management.
+- Risk Management has established online systems for reporting claims for property damage, public liability, and workers' compensation involving the University, its property, and employees.
+Accidents and injuries occurring while on university business must be reported to Risk Management.

-2. If a traveler is involved in an accident that results in damage to University property, damage to property of others, bodily injury, or some other form of damage to an individual or organization, report the situation immediately to Risk Management.
+- If a Traveler is involved in an accident that results in damage to University property, damage to property of others, bodily injury, or some other form of damage to an individual or organization, report the situation immediately to Risk Management.

 Procedures